AdarshGandhi29/Heart_Disease_Predictions/README.md

 2. **Decision Tree Classifier** 🌳
 3. **Random Forest Classifier** 🌲🌲

-## 📊 Results & Accuracy
-Each model is evaluated using accuracy metrics to determine its performance.
-The best model is selected based on its effectiveness in predicting heart disease.

 ## 🏅 Contributing
 Feel free to fork the repository and enhance the project with more algorithms or improved visualizations!